Rino Gaetano

 Salvatore Antonio "Rino" Gaetano (29 October 1950 – 2 June 1981) was an Italian musician and singer-songwriter.
-He is famous for his satirical songs and oblique yet incisive political commentary.
+He is known for his surreal, allusive lyrics that carried sharp social and political critique beneath popular, catchy melodies.

 He is remembered for his raspy voice, for the heavily ironic lyrics of his songs and his social protests.
 He died in a car accident at age 30.
 He was a popular and influential figure, widely re-evaluated by the following teen generations.